 The answers led me to a leader in the natural nutrition industry, founded in 1956.
 The science behind each of their products is second to none.
 They’ve invested more than $250 million in clinical testing, research and development and have over 135 published studies, 100 of which in peer-reviewed scientific journals—more than any other nutritional company!

 This company voluntarily operates as if it is regulated the same as a pharmaceutical company—that’s a testament to their integrity.

-They have a 'beyond organic' philosophy that really separates them from their competitors and helps earn their reputation as the gold standard in the dietary supplement industry.
+Their beyond organic' philosophy really separates them from their competitors and helps earn their reputation as the gold standard in the dietary supplement industry.

 They manufacture three natural pain relief products consisting of two oral dietary supplements and one topical pain relief cream.
 We haven’t found anything of better quality anywhere for our neck, shoulder and knee arthritis.
 The products help to relieve chronic or temporary pain from knee osteoarthritis, other types of arthritis or related pain-causing conditions.